-There’s been a huge buzz around AI for a while now.
+There’s been a gigantic buzz around AI for a while now.
 Unless you’re living under a rock, it’s hard not to get hit by this topic.
 So, a month or two back, I decided to finally give it an honest shot and see if AI can bring any benefits to my work or personal life.

-No AI assistant was used to write this blog post.
+Disclaimer: No AI assistant was used to write this blog post.

 Some colleagues have been using GitHub’s Copilot since the beta release and swear by it, and other colleagues say that OpenAI’s ChatGPT has become part of their daily flow, so I decided to try both.